3 Inference

 Figure 3.1: Population vs. sample (Image credit: Karsten Luebke)

-Consider fig. Figure 3.2 which epitomizes the difference between descriptive and inferential statistics.
+Consider fig. which epitomizes the difference between descriptive and inferential statistics.

 Figure 3.2: The difference between description and inference